HenryAugustiano/LibrarySystem2.0/README.md

 <br/>

 7. PayPal implementation
 For existing users who borrowed more than 14 days, they will get charged with late fees.
-This implementation helps for the user to pay the fees rather than paying it using cash(in-person). <br/>
+This implementation helps for the user to pay the fees and asve more time rather than paying it using cash(in-person). <br/>

 ![alt text](ReadMeRsc/paypal.png)<br/>
 <br/>

 8. Google Map implementation
 On our main page, we implemented google map (UBCO Library for simplicity purpose) to help users navigate their way to the library.
+This implementation helps user to find our library location where they can press "direction" in the google map API and find the best route from their location.

 ![alt text](ReadMeRsc/gmap.png)<br/>